thaR00t/fuzzer/README.md

 ****NOTE****

-I USE THE WORDLIST OF DIRBUSTER, WITH A LITTLE CHANGES!
+I USE THE WORDLIST OF DIRBUSTER, WITH A LITTLE CHANGES, BUT YOU CAN USE THE WORDLIST THAT YOU WANT!

 I WAS INSPIRE WATCHING THIS VERY COOL VIDEO! https://www.youtube.com/watch?v=WzpkStLk8vw AND THIS IS THE REPOSITOY OF TheDarkHorseUprising https://github.com/TheDarkHorseUprising/dirnum